$\alpha$-OCC: Uncertainty-Aware Camera-based 3D Semantic Occupancy Prediction: Method

 \subsection{Uncertainty Propagation Framework (Depth-UP)}

-In contemporary CSSC methods, the utilization of depth models has been pivotal in facilitating the projection from 2D to 3D space, primarily focusing on geometric aspects.
+In contemporary OCC methods, depth models facilitate the projection from 2D to 3D space, primarily focusing on geometric aspects.
 Nonetheless, these approaches often overlook the inherent uncertainty associated with depth prediction.
-Recognizing the potential to enhance CSSC performance by harnessing this uncertainty, we introduce a novel framework centered on uncertainty propagation from depth models to CSSC models (Depth-UP).
-Our approach involves quantifying the uncertainty inherent in depth models through a direct modeling (DM) method~(\cite{su2023uncertainty,feng2021review}) and integrating this uncertainty information into both geometry completion and semantic segmentation of CSSC to improve the final performance.
+Recognizing the potential to enhance OCC performance by utilizing this uncertainty, we introduce a novel framework (Depth-UP) centered on uncertainty propagation from depth models to OCCs.
+Depth-UP is a flexible framework compatible with various OCC models.
+It involves quantifying the uncertainty of depth models through a direct modeling (DM) method and integrating this uncertainty information into both geometry completion and semantic segmentation of OCC to improve the final performance.

-\textbf{Direct Modeling (DM).} Depth-UP includes a DM technique~(\cite{su2023uncertainty,feng2021review}) to infer the standard deviation associated with the estimated depth value of each pixel in the image, with little time overhead.
-An additional regression header, with a comparable structure as the original regression header for $\hat{\mathbf{D}}$, is tailored to predict the standard deviation $\hat{\mathbf{\Sigma}}$.
-Subsequently, this header is retrained based on the pre-trained deep model.
-We assume that the estimated depth value is represented as a single-variate Gaussian distribution, and the ground truth depth follows a Dirac delta function~(\cite{arfken2011mathematical}).
-For the retraining process, we define a regression loss function as the Kullback-Leibler (KL) divergence between a single-variate Gaussian distribution and a Dirac delta function~(\cite{murphy2012machine}), where $\textbf{D} \in \mathbb{R}^{H \times W}$ is the ground-truth depth matrix for the image:
+\textbf{Direct Modeling (DM).} Depth-UP includes a DM technique~\cite{su2023uncertainty,feng2021review} to estimate the standard deviation associated with the estimated depth value of each pixel, with minimal computational overhead.
+An additional regression head, with a comparable structure as the original regression head for $\hat{\mathbf{D}}$, is tailored to predict the standard deviation $\hat{\mathbf{\Sigma}}$.
+Subsequently, this head is retrained based on the original depth model, with all parameters of the original depth model (including the original regression head) being frozen.
+We assume that the estimated depth value is represented as a univariate Gaussian distribution, and the ground truth depth follows a Dirac delta function~\cite{arfken2011mathematical}.
+For the retraining process, we define the regression loss function as the Kullback-Leibler (KL) divergence between the estimated distribution and the ground truth distribution, where $\textbf{D} \in \mathbb{R}^{H \times W}$ is the ground truth depth matrix for the image: $\mathcal{L}_{KL}(\mathbf{D}, \hat{\mathbf{D}}, \hat{\mathbf{\Sigma}}) = \frac{1}{HW} \sum_{h=1}^H \sum_{w=1}^W \frac{(d_{hw}-\hat{d}_{hw})^2}{2 \hat{\sigma}_{hw}^2} + \log |\hat{\sigma}_{hw}|.$